 Cryogenics VS Mechanical Freezing Systems

-However, despite the absence of an energy policy the rapid escalation of electrical energy costs has provided management with a real incentive to reduce energy usage.
+However, despite the absence of an energy policy, the rapid escalation of electrical energy costs has given management a real incentive to reduce energy usage.

-Now the investor mustanalyze his total owning and operating costs and install an energy efficient system in order to reduce the electrical energy requirements.
-In most cases an additional investment of 5 to 10% will reduce operating costs up to 15%.
-With electrical costs in many areas of the U.S. at 8 ecents and 10$ cents/Kw It will behove investors to fully analyze their energy usage in any food freezing or other type of industrial refrigeration system.
+Now, the investor must analyze his total owning and operating expenses and install an energy-efficient system to reduce the electrical energy requirements.
+In most cases, an additional investment of 5 to 10% will reduce operating expenses by up to 15%.
+With electrical costs in many areas of the U.S. at 8 cents and 10 cents/K.W., It will behoove investors to fully analyze their energy usage in any food freezing or other type of industrial refrigeration system.

 So you save only 20 h.p. in your quest to reduce energy consumption.
 What is that worth?
 Lots.
-If you are now paying 5$cents/KMWfor electricityand operate the equipment for 4000 hours per year you would save $3243 this year.
-However, it the cost of energy continues to escalateat 10%per year in 20 yearsyou will have saved $186,058 or an average of $93O2/year.
-This type of projection is well within the escalation predicted for energy sources by many experts.
+If you now pay 5 cents/KMW for electricity and operate the equipment for 4000 hours per year, you would save $3243 this year.
+However, if the cost of energy continues to escalate at 10% per year, in 20 years, you will have saved $186,058 or an average of $93O2/year.
+This projection type is well within the escalation predicted for energy sources by many experts.

-While comparing cryogenics with mechanical freezing systems we will compare liquid carbon dioxide and liquid nitrogen with a typical mechanical system that was designed for the same type duty.
+While comparing cryogenics with mechanical freezing systems, we will compare liquid carbon dioxide and liquid nitrogen with a typical mechanical system that was designed for the same type of duty.

-Freon freezants have been considered as cryogenics in some circles.
-However, due to the fluorocarbaron/ozone controversy and the probability of restriction being placed on the use of certain ha locarbons freon freezants (F-12) comparisons have not been made.
-Over the last 10 years freon freezing has found very limited applications - mainly being used in the freezing of peeled and deveined shrimp, cob corn, and certain specialty items
+Freon freezents have been considered as cryogenics in some circles.
+However, due to the fluorocarbon/ozone controversy and the probability of restrictions being placed on using certain ha locations Freon freezents (F-12) comparisons have not been made.
+Over the last 10 years, Freon freezing has found very limited applications — mainly being used in the freezing of peeled and deveined shrimp, cob corn, and certain specialty items

 Precooling is refuted

-Mechanical systems for freezing various products such as fried onion rings or meat patties (the two items that we will analyze in detail) come in various configurations also.
-Single double and triple belt in-line freezers and spiral freezers are used.
+Mechanical systems for freezing various products, such as fried onion rings or meat patties (the two items we analyze in detail), come in various configurations.
+Single, double, and triple belt in-line freezers and spiral freezers are used.
 Each has its specific applications.

 EXHIBIT M